Joshbuild10/IGCSE-Question-Bank-Maker/README.md

 pymupdf

 ### Usage
-To run the program, simply run the script.py file.
+To run the program, simply run the script.exe file or script.py (if you have a python compiler).
 The program will ask if you want to load new papers contained in the papers folder, or use the ones already loaded.
 Afterwards, it will ask you if you want to query the papers to be compiled into a single pdf.
 If you choose to do so, you will be asked to provide the query in the format displayed.